learn-co-curriculum/dsc-anova/README.md

 ## Generating the ANOVA Table

-In order to generate the ANOVA table, we will fit a model and then generate the table from this object.
-The syntax for defining the model is a little different then what we've seen previously.
+In order to generate the ANOVA table, you fit a linear model and then generate the table from this object.
 Our formula will be written as:

 ```Control_Column ~ C(factor_col1) + factor_col2 + C(factor_col3) + ... + X```